 After spending less than 15 minutes in Colonia Suiza, I caught a bus to Punto Panorámico, a restaurant with – wait for it! – a panoramic view.

 Visitors don’t have to enter the restaurant to admire the views, but I caved in and placed an order.
 On the road, I developed an afternoon routine of getting coffee and dessert, a dangerous (but delightful) habit.
 It was coffee and dessert time when I arrived at Punto Panorámico, so I ordered a café con leche (nothing memorable) and waffle with white chocolate and raspberries (every bit as delicious as it sounds – my sweet tooth was completely satisfied).

 Buses run less frequently in the evenings, so I waited an hour for the bus back to Bariloche.
 A couple without a SUBE card waited with me, and I covered their fare when the bus arrived.
 The woman reimbursed me with cash, but I didn’t get anything from her partner.
 I’m not the kind of person to hold petty grudges, though; it’s not like I noted this in my travel journal so I could remember to bring up this instance in a blog post more than a year later.
-Am I a sugar mama now that I covered a $2 bus fare for some random guy?

 Even though I had loaded up on sugar at Punto Panorámico, I got ice cream when I returned to the town center.
 No regrets.